NathanAmorrich/Speed-Racer/README.md

 Basics of Game Dev, Fall '21 - Unity beginnings

 The modified scene is "NewScene" for each assignment.
+The assignment 3.1 is located in the main branch.
-The Assignment is located in the branch "Nathan_A.03.2".
+The assignment 3.2 is located in the branch "Nathan_A.03.2".